 - You may store the leftover sauce and meat inside a ziplock bag or airtight container and put it inside the freezer.
 It can last for up to 4 weeks if properly stored.

-- Make sure to take out the scallion, garlic, and ginger from the sauce before storing.
+- Make sure to remove the scallion, garlic, and ginger from the sauce before storing it.

-It is good to serve it on top of ramen or steaming rice to enjoy its tender meat.
+Serving it on top of ramen or steaming rice is good for enjoying its tender meat.¼¼¼